 Given that there are many options for short-term accommodation in the city, many expats prefer to arrive in the city before committing to a long-term lease.
 The range of this kind of accommodation includes flatshares, single rooms in larger houses or vacated student accommodation, all of which aren't particularly suited to large expat families.

-Houses in Barcelona are often difficult to find, more expensive and more challenging to secure than apartments.
+Houses in Barcelona are often difficult to find, more expensive and challenging to secure than apartments.
 Several months of rent are expected to be paid in advance as a security deposit, in addition to the first month's rent and an agent's fee – usually the equivalent of one month's rent.

 Barcelona is fairly unique in that its neighbourhoods tend to have a mixture of residential and commercial property, rather than solely consisting of one or the other.
 It is also usually possible to access essential services such as healthcare within a short distance of where one stays.

+Expat families looking for residential suburbs with gardens and family-friendly amenities should look no further than Pedralbes, Tres Torres and Esplugues de Llobregat.
 As a general rule, areas that are closer to the beach – which tend to have more space and are close to important amenities – tend to be more expensive.

 Finding accommodation in Barcelona